Frequently Asked Questions

 Is there any risk of suffocation when using Cryonite?

-In laboratory studies and countless real-world experiences, no risk was found in well-ventilated rooms.
-If you are treating an area that is very small or unventilated, you should exercise caution and take short breaks on a regular basis.
-Keep in mind that CO2 is heavier than oxygen and can displace other gasses in low areas.
-If you begin to feel short of breath immediately discontinue the application of Cryonite and move to a well well-ventilated area.
+Laboratory studies and countless real-world experiences found no risk in well-ventilated rooms.
+If you treat an area that is very small or unventilated, you should exercise caution and take short breaks regularly.
+Keep in mind that carbon dioxide gas is heavier than oxygen and can displace other gasses in low areas.
+If you begin to feel short of breath, immediately discontinue the application of Cryonite and move to a well-ventilated area.

 When should I use the high-speed Jet Nozzle?

-Only when treating large cracks, deep cracks, or voids in order to reach flush out insects hiding inside.
+Only when treating large cracks, deep cracks, or voids to reach or flush out insects hiding inside.
 Operate the Jet Nozzle at 50% pressure of the trigger, NOT full pressure.
-The standard nozzle should be used for most applications because it produces higher quality snow, as it contains the optimum ratio of dry ice particle sizes.
+You should use the standard nozzle for most applications because it produces higher quality snow, as it contains the optimum ratio of dry ice particle sizes.

 Do I always have to use the Grounding Cable?

 In most cases, the grounding cable is not necessary.
-Use it when applying Cryonite around electronics (integrated circuits), as these can be damaged by a static discharge.
+Use it when applying Cryonite around electronics (integrated circuits), as a static discharge can damage these.